Th0dium/Decentralized-Paystream-escrow/DEVNOTE.md

 # Paystream Architecture Decisions

-This document outlines the core architectural decisions made during the development of the `Paystream.sol` smart contract.
+This document outlines the core architectural decisions made during the development of the Paystream platform (smart contract + frontend).

 ---